 A cellphone without a SIM card is anonymous to the network, and it will be ignored for everything other than 911 calls and emergency alerts.

-Since your identity is tied to the SIM card and not to the phone (or tablet, or hotspot) - it is theoretically possible to move your SIM card to another device to transfer your service.
+Since your identity to the carrier is tied to the SIM card and not to the phone (or tablet, or hotspot) - it is theoretically possible to move your SIM card to another device to transfer your service.

-Or… when you are traveling internationally, rather than paying expensive international roaming fees, you can instead get a SIM (and a local phone number) from a local cellular company, and then get online much, much cheaper while still using your existing phone.
+Or… when you are traveling internationally, rather than paying for expensive international add-ons to your domestic plan, you can instead get a SIM (and a local phone number) from a local cellular company, and then get online much, much cheaper while still using your existing phone.

-And if you ever break your phone - you can usually just move your SIM to a borrowed spare until you get a chance to get your primary device fixed.
+And if you ever damage your phone - you can usually just move your SIM to a borrowed spare until you get a chance to get your primary device replaced.

 The convenience and flexibility that comes from SIM cards is undeniable.